-- Areas of Piers that are used for wholly for commercial or industrial purposes, provided that the WCF does not obstruct or impede views of San Diego Bay or the Pacific Ocean. - 4) Any undeveloped District Tidelands. - Any area between the first inland PROW paralleling San Diego Bay and San Diego Bay or paralleling the Pacific Ocean and the Pacific Ocean. - All locations that would result in an adverse impact to coastal resources, other than those identified as Tier 3 Locations as per Section 15.05(a)1(c). - c) Tier 3 Locations: - Within a View Corridor or Vista Area, as designated in the certified Port Master Plan. - Within thirty (30) feet, in any direction, of any Promenade, unless substantially screened from view from the Promenade.
+- 4) Any undeveloped District Tidelands. - 5) Any area between the first inland PROW paralleling San Diego Bay and San Diego Bay or paralleling the Pacific Ocean and the Pacific Ocean. - All locations that would result in an adverse impact to coastal resources, other than those identified as Tier 3 Locations as per Section 15.05(a)1(c).

+c) Tier 3 Locations:

-- Promenades, as may be designated in the certified Port Master Plan. - Piers, including but not limited to Fishing Piers as designated in the certified Port Master Plan. - 5) Within one-hundred (100) feet, in any direction, of any Sensitive Habitat Areas or adjacent areas where siting would degrade those areas or resources. - (b) Size.
+- Within a View Corridor or Vista Area, as designated in the certified Port Master Plan. - Within thirty (30) feet, in any direction, of any Promenade, unless substantially screened from view from the Promenade. - Promenades, as may be designated in the certified Port Master Plan. - Piers, including but not limited to Fishing Piers as designated in the certified Port Master Plan. - 5) Within one-hundred (100) feet, in any direction, of any Sensitive Habitat Areas or adjacent areas where siting would degrade those areas or resources.

+- (b) Size.
 Any WCF shall be the smallest size feasible. - (c) Stealth.
-To effectively avoid or minimize visual clutter and intrusiveness, WCF shall be stealth to the extent feasible. - The following principles aid in designing a Stealth Facility: - a) WCF shall match the color, texture, materials, and aesthetics of the structure to which they are attached or mounted. - WCF shall prioritize integration into or concealment within a structure, as opposed to visible mounting or land-based construction that relies on screening and/or construction of a new structure.

-- c) If constructed on or attached to a building WCF façade, shall be integrated into architectural elements (appearing flush within a wall or hiding in a cupola).
-The design elements of existing building facades should be replicated. - d) Whenever feasible, a WCF shall be placed on existing structures or replacement structures. - e) All cabling shall be concealed and routed internally through the existing structure. - f) All proposed vertical elements of the WCF shall replicate the design, diameter, and proportion of the vertical element to be imitated when aiding with concealment. - g) WCF should not materially obstruct views from,or light passage into, any adjacent window(s). - (d) Undergrounding.
+To effectively avoid or minimize visual clutter and intrusiveness,WCF shall be stealth to the extent feasible. - 1.
+The following principles aid in designing a Stealth Facility: - a) WCF shall match the color, texture, materials, and aesthetics of the structure to which they are attached or mounted. - b) WCF shall prioritize integration into or concealment within a structure, as opposed to visible mounting or land-based construction that relies on screening and/or construction of a new structure. - c) If constructed on or attached to a building façade, WCF shall be integrated into architectural elements (appearing flush within a wall or hiding in a cupola).
+The design elements of existing building facades should be replicated. d) Whenever feasible, a WCF shall be placed on existing structures or replacement structures. - e) All cabling shall be concealed and routed internally through the existing structure. - f) All proposed vertical elements of the WCF shall replicate the design, diameter, and proportion of the vertical element to be imitated when aiding with concealment.

+- g) WCF should not materially obstruct views from, or light passage into, any adjacent window(s). - (d) Undergrounding.
 All WCF equipment must be integrated or concealed to the maximum extent possible, consistent with the requirements in (c)(1) of this Section.
-If undergrounding is technically feasible and would be necessary to achieve a Stealth

-Facility design, WCF equipment must be placed underground.
-All vaults and pull boxes shall be installed flush to grade.

-- 1. If required, ground-mounted equipment shall be stealth and incorporate camouflaging and shrouding to match the colors, appearance, and materials of existing facilities and screen equipment from public view.
-Further, any ground-mounted equipment must be enclosed in cabinets, sized only for the necessary equipment and camouflaged using paint that matches the surrounding environment. - (e) Security.
+If undergrounding is technically feasible and would be necessary to achieve a Stealth Facility design, WCF equipment must be placed underground.
+All vaults and pull boxes shall be installed flush to grade. - 1.
+If required, ground-mounted equipment shall be stealth and incorporate camouflaging and shrouding to match the colors, appearance, and materials of existing facilities and screen equipment from public view.
+Further, any ground-mounted equipment must be enclosed in cabinets, sized only for the necessary equipment and camouflaged using paint that matches the surrounding environment. - Security.
 All equipment and facilities shall be installed in a manner to avoid being an attractive nuisance and to prevent unauthorized access, climbing, graffiti, and vandalism. - (f) Safety.
-All WCF, including each piece of equipment, shall be located and placed in a manner so as to not interfere with the use of the PROW; impede the flow of vehicular, bicycle, or pedestrian traffic; impair the primary use and purpose of poles, signs, and traffic signals or other infrastructure; interfere with outdoor dining areas or emergency facilities; or otherwise obstruct the accessibility of the PROW or property.
+All WCF, including each piece of equipment, shall be located and placed in a manner so as to not interfere with the use of the PROW; impede the flow of vehicular, bicycle, or pedestrian traffic; impair the primary use and purpose of poles, signs, and traffic signals or other infrastructure;

+interfere with outdoor dining areas or emergency facilities; or otherwise obstruct the accessibility of the PROW or property.
 Further, all WCF and associated equipment shall comply with applicable Americans with Disabilities Act requirements.